Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 ### Common Preparation

-1. Prepare new ssh keys on the PIT node for the root account in advance.
+1. Prepare new SSH keys on the PIT node for the root account in advance.
 The same key information will be added to both k8s-image and ceph-image.

-   Either replace the root public and private ssh keys with your own previously generated keys or generate a new pair with `ssh-keygen(1)`.
+   Either replace the root public and private SSH keys with your own previously generated keys or generate a new pair with `ssh-keygen(1)`.
 By default `ssh-keygen` will create an RSA key, but other types could be chosen and different filenames would need to be substituted in later steps.

    ```bash
    pit# mkdir /root/.ssh